Skip to main content

 ls -la .lovrabet.log

-# View file content directly (not recommended, format is hard to read)
+# View file content directly (not recommended, hard to read)

 cat .lovrabet.log

-Note: Log file is in JSON Lines format, viewing directly may not be very readable.
-Recommended to use lovrabet logs command.
+Note: The log file is in JSON Lines format, which may not be very readable when viewed directly.
+It's recommended to use the lovrabet logs command to view logs.

 Best Practices